As a Midshipman

 Summer Study Abroad

 The Language Study Abroad Program, managed by the Languages and Cultures Department, provides midshipmen who have completed at least two years of a foreign language with opportunities to gain first-hand knowledge of foreign people, their cultures and their worldviews, through total language immersion.
 It includes 4- or 6-week university summer sessions, study tours, exchange visits with foreign naval academies, and limited translator-intern duties.
-Host countries for study abroad include Jordan, Egypt, China, France, Morocco, Senegal, Germany, Japan, Russia, Chile, Mexico, and Spain.
+Host countries for study abroad include China, France, Senegal, Germany, Japan, Latvia, Oman, Chile, Mexico, and Spain.

 Semester Study Abroad

-Semester study abroad is available to a small number of midshipmen through the International Programs Office.
+Semester study abroad is available to midshipmen through the International Programs Office.
+All qualified Arabic and Chinese majors will participate in the semester study abroad program.

 Other Travel Opportunities